The Book of Mormon and View of the Hebrews

 March 18, 1810

-William Cowdery[BIO] marries Keziah Cowdery[BIO] in Middletown, Rutland County, Vermont, and becomes Oliver's stepmother.[10]
+William Cowdery[BIO] marries Keziah Cowdery[BIO] in Middletown, Rutland County, Vermont, who becomes Oliver's stepmother.[10]

 Summer 1810